smaccm/march-drop-manifest/README.md

 The Quadcopter Mission Board drop contains the following scenario:
  * seL4 running on the Odroid-XU (daughterboard optional)
- * an instance of virtualised Linux running.
+ * An instance of virtualised Linux running.
 Linux has access to all USB devices and the eMMC/SD storage.
 Its console output is redirected to the seL4 debug serial port.
 Linux can be logged into through the console, or over the network (using either the Odroid-XU's Ethernet or a Wifi adapter plugged into a USB port).
- * a set of CAmkES/seL4 components implementing a simple ping-pong scenario.
+ * A set of CAmkES/seL4 components implementing a simple ping-pong scenario.
 These components are generated from an AADL system description and user-provided C code.
- * native seL4 device drivers.
+ * Native seL4 device drivers.
    * USB: optionally used by the Linux VM
    * PWM, timer: used by the ping-pong example
- * the ping-pong components run isolated from the Linux VM
+ * The ping-pong components run isolated from the Linux VM
  * Depending on a configuration option (`CONFIG_VM_USB`) the VM's USB access is either passthrough or goes through the native seL4 USB driver.
 By default passthrough is used for USB.
  * The eMMC/SD access always uses passthrough.
  * When any of USB or eMMC are accessed using passthrough then Linux has access tot he DAM controller, which opens up a big security hole.
 The native USB driver helps to close this hole by avoiding USB passthrough, and a native eMMC controller will be developed to close this hole in the future.

 ## Prerequisites

-See `PREREQ.md` for a detailed list of prerequisites required to download and build the code.
+See [`PREREQ.md`](https://github.com/smaccm/march-drop-manifest/blob/master/PREREQ.md) for a detailed list of prerequisites required to download and build the code.

 ## Downloading and Building